-This spinach and zucchini lasagna is vegetarian, low-carb, and gluten-free.
+This zucchini lasagna is vegetarian, low-carb, and gluten-free.
 It is made with tomato sauce, skinny ricotta, mozzarella, and zucchini noodles.

 Hello everyone.
 First, I would like to thank you for all your good wishes I received after my last post when I was talking about my sciatic nerve pain.
 The good news is I am almost 100% better.
 My husband’s massages helped me a lot and so did the yoga exercises, which I am not going to give up anymore.
 Nothing in life is more important than your health.
 So, don’t stop exercising because it is essential for a healthy body, life, and soul. 😉

-Her original recipe doesn’t call for spinach, but I add it to the tomato sauce to load this amazing lasagna recipe with more greens.
+Her original recipe doesn’t call for spinach, but I add it to the tomato sauce to load this amazing lasagna recipe with green and to add more flavor.
 I use skim ricotta and mozzarella cheese to save some calories, too.
 Please give this recipe a try.
 I am sure everybody in your home will love this vegetarian, low-carb, and gluten-free lasagna.

 How I make the perfect zucchini noddles:

 As you see, instead of lasagna noodles, I use zucchini noodles.
 So, how do you make perfect zucchini noddles?
 Well basically, you can make them using a sharp knife, a mandolin slicer, or a vegetable peeler.
 I’ve made this Spinach and Zucchini Lasagna many times and have made the zucchini noddles using all three tools.
 But, my favourite kitchen tool for making zucchini noodles is the mandolin slicer.
 Let me explain why.